 We are named after the famous Brownlee brothers (Alistair and Jonny), the Olympic triathletes from Leeds!

-The teachers in Brownlee class are Miss MacNay, Miss Howard and Miss Trantor.
+The teachers in Brownlee class are Miss MacNay, Miss Howard, Miss Stanham and Mrs Machin.

 Reception is a very exciting year where children are encouraged to follow their interests and explore answers to the questions they ask about the world around them.
 We will learn lots of new information and skills throughout the year in Reception through playing both inside and out - whatever the weather!
 Brownlee class is a safe and friendly place to learn, where all children are valued and everybody is listened to.